Bright high-end apartment located in the Ternes district of Paris

 Is renting profitable in Paris?

-Net yield is low but can be offset by long-term appreciation.
+The net yield is low, but it can be offset by the long-term valuation of the property.

 Can you keep your apartment as a secondary residence?

-Yes, but it generates significant fixed costs without income.
+Yes, but this generates significant fixed costs without income.

 How long does it take to sell an apartment in Paris?

-60 to 120 days on average depending on type and location.
+60 to 120 days on average depending on the property type and location.

 Conclusion

-A professional relocation involves complex asset decisions.
-Selling is often the most rational choice for permanent moves, but each case requires detailed micro-local analysis, taking into account:
+A professional relocation involves complex wealth arbitrations.
+Selling often remains the most rational decision for permanent relocations, but each case requires a detailed micro-local analysis, taking into account:

 • the real value of the property